niamhmacsweeney/ABCD_puberty_depression/README.md

 If you have any questions about this project or repository, please contact Niamh MacSweeney (<niamh.macsweeney@ed.ac.uk>)

-Stage 1 of this project has received an in-principle acceptance (IPA) and Stage 2 is being prepared for re-submission.
+Stage 1 of this project received an in-principle acceptance (IPA) in August 2022 and Stage 2 was submitted in December 2022.
+The full version of this paper was published in Developmental Cognitive Neuroscience in February 2023 and is available here: <https://www.sciencedirect.com/science/article/pii/S1878929323000282>

 #### Set Up